gura-lang/gura/README.md

 Build for Windows
 -----------------
 1. Check if Visual Studio 2010 has been installed.
-You can use Express version.
+You can use Express version as well.
-2. First of all, you have to build necessary libraries by executing gura/guest/setup.bat.
+2. Build necessary libraries by executing gura/guest/setup.bat.
-3. Open gura/src/gura.sln with Visual Studio 2010, change configuration to Release and build it.
+3. Open gura/src/gura.sln with Visual Studio 2010, switch the configuration to Release and build it.

 Build for Linux